isomerpages/moe-greendalepri/_about-us/School Services.md

 	<u>Monthly SCC fees</u>
 	<br><br>
 	The monthly SCC fees in 2023 is <b>$235</b>.
 1 month deposit and other miscellaneous fees will also be needed to be paid.   <br><br>
 We will assist eligible parents to apply for Student Care Financial Assistance, administered by Ministry of Social and Family Development (MSF).
 <br><br>
 Please refer to the website for [SCFA eligibility criteria](https://www.msf.gov.sg/Comcare/Pages/ComCare-Student-Care-Subsidies.aspx)
 	<br><br>
 	<u>2023 P1 Registration of Interest for EduSmart SCC services</u>
-	<br><br>Due to limited capacity, interested 2023 P1 parents need to register their interest via the [2023 P1 Registration of Interest link](https://zfrmz.com/mQuMnl2rDhgfLWSqCDFK) <b>by Friday, 4 November 2022.</b>
+	<br><br>Due to limited capacity, interested 2023 P1 parents need to register their interest via the <a href="https://zfrmz.com/mQuMnl2rDhgfLWSqCDFK">2023 P1 Registration of Interest link</a> <b>by Friday, 4 November 2022.</b>
 <br><br>We will inform all successful applications via email by <b>18 November 2022</b>.
 All successful applicants will need to complete their registration and payment by <b>end November 2022.</b>
 <br><br>
 	<u>Operating Hours (Monday to Friday)</u>